truecharts/website/src/content/docs/clustertool/migrations/scale.md

 Setup VolSync according to [this](https://truecharts.org/deprecated/scale/guides/backup-restore/) guide.

-*If you currently do not have VolSync installed, a migration catalog will be provided later to install it*
+*If you currently do not have VolSync installed, a migration-specific catalog will be provided at a later date to install it prior to migration*

 ## Continue with ClusterTool Getting-Started